top of page

 • NicoleDeRosa

-Insomnia has been a struggle for me the majority of my life and of course a pandemic hasn’t helped matters.
-Sleep is a precious opportunity for your body and brain to detoxify, repair and grow stronger.
-Not getting enough sleep can lead to both short term and long term consequences that will impair ones health and well-being.
+Insomnia has been a struggle for me the majority of my life + of course a pandemic hasn’t helped matters.
+Sleep is a precious opportunity for your body + brain to detoxify, repair + grow stronger.
+Not getting enough sleep can lead to both short term + long term consequences that will impair ones health + well-being.
 Just like you need food to maintain a healthy lifestyle, we need good sleep hygiene.

-Between 1am-3am is the "time of the liver" and the time when the body should be asleep.
-During this time, toxins are released from the body and fresh new blood is made.
+Between 1am-3am is the "time of the liver" + the time when the body should be asleep.
+During this time, toxins are released from the body + fresh new blood is made.

 I'd like to share with you the following tips below that I have started incorporating into my nighttime sleep routine:

-• MAGNESIUM - Before taking either of these, you should consult with your doctor first.
-I was taking 0.5mg of Ativan prescribed by my doctor (as needed) but I really want to work on my sleep hygiene without the aid of the Ativan and instead try a more holistic approach.
+• MAGNESIUM - Before taking any supplement, you should consult with your doctor first.
 If you don't want to take magnesium orally, Trace Minerals makes a Pure Magnesium Oil that you can lightly mist on your body to relax.
+Here are a few more options including that one.

-• CBD - As for CBD, I like the brand, Veritas Farms.
-They make full spectrum CBD and are third party independently tested and 100% grown in Colorado.
-The flavors I like are the watermelon and peppermint flavor tinctures.
-Tinctures are a great way to administer herbs because it bypasses the GI tract and circumvents gut absorption issues.
+• CBD - As for CBD, I like the brand, Veritasa Farms.
+They make full spectrum CBD + are third party independently tested + 100% grown in Colorado.
+The flavors I like are the watermelon + peppermint flavor tinctures.
+Tinctures are a great way to administer herbs because it bypasses the GI tract + circumvents gut absorption issues.

 • GIVE YOURSELF A BEDTIME - I'm training myself to be in bed between 9pm-10pm.
-It's important to stick to a sleep schedule and proper bedtime.
+It's important to stick to a sleep schedule + proper bedtime.

 If guided meditation is your thing or you would like to give it a try, this "Guided Meditation Hypnosis for Sleeping" by Jonathan Stephenson below may help.

-• DIFFUSER WITH ESSENTIAL OILS - Lavender has been suggested as an excellent natural remedy to treat insomnia and improve sleep quality so I've been using that particular oil at nightime to create a full sensory experience to help myself relax.
-If you don't have a diffuser, I love my Saje Wellness diffuser which you can find here .
-Be sure to contact me, so I can give you 15% off your Saje Wellness purchase!
+DIFFUSER WITH ESSENTIAL OILS - Lavender has been suggested as an excellent natural remedy to treat insomnia + improve sleep quality so I've been using that particular oil at nighttime to create a full sensory experience to help myself relax.
+If you don't have a diffuser, I love my Saje Wellness diffuser which you can find here

 bottom of page